dfinity/wg-identity-authentication/topics/wallet-interaction-standard.md

 `scopes`: A list of permission scopes that the user has agreed the relying party can be granted.
 This should be a subset of the `scopes` field from the original request.
 Possible values:
 - `"canister_call"`

-`identity`: The identity the user has selected.
+`identities`: A list of identities the user has selected.
 - `publicKey` (`blob`): The DER-encoded public key associated with the identity.
 The public key can be used to [derive a self-authenticating principal](https://internetcomputer.org/docs/current/references/ic-interface-spec/#principal).
 - `ledger` (optional): Ledger data.
-    - `subaccount` (`blob`, optional)
+    - `subaccounts` (`blob`, optional): A list of subaccounts the user has selected.

 `signature` (`blob`): The signature produced by signing the concatenation of the domain separator `\x0Aic-wallet-challenge` (UTF-8 encoded) and the challenge with the private key associated with the `identity`.

 #### Use-Case

 1. The relying party sends a `permission` request to the wallet.
-2. Upon receiving the message, the wallet presents the details of the to-be-established connection to the user and asks the user to select the identity that will be paired in response.
+2. Upon receiving the message, the wallet presents the details of the to-be-established connection to the user and asks the user to select identities that will be paired in response.
     - If the user approves the request, the wallet sends a succesful response back to the relying party.
     - If the user rejects the request, the wallet sends a response with an error back to the relying party.
 3. After receiving a succesful response, the relying party verifies that the wallet has access to the private key associated with the provided identity: